 The ideal paradigm posits that foreign investors have two principal requirements in a host country legal system: efficiency and certainty.
-107 In respect of efficiency, it is argued that investors will be attracted to legal systems with modern equitable laws that will minimize legal transaction costs.
+In respect of efficiency, it is argued that investors will be attracted to legal systems with modern equitable laws that will minimize legal transaction costs.
 Furthermore, an efficient court system and an effective bureaucracy that is well compensated is also important.
 Adequate infrastructure and other resources are also important considerations.
 These characteristics should operate together to produce an efficient system which will operate to resolve problems foreign investors face in a timely manner.
-108 state is limited.
-The elimination of corruption is also another crucial factor in achieving predictability.
-In particular, establishing the independence of the judiciary would appear to be a prerequisite to eliminating uncertainty in the host countries legal system.
-110

 The other major concern of foreign investors is uncertainty.
 This usually arises in a legal context through the legislative process, public administration and enforcement and the judicial interpretation of the law.
-109 It is argued that a predictable legal system must have predictable and stable laws where discretion of government officials and the
+It is argued that a predictable legal system must have predictable and stable laws where discretion of government officials and the state is limited.
+The elimination of corruption is also another crucial factor in achieving predictability.
+In particular, establishing the independence of the judiciary would appear to be a prerequisite to eliminating uncertainty in the host countries legal system.

-107 A. Perry, "An Ideal Legal System for Attracting Foreign Direct Investment?
+&lt;sup>107 A. Perry, "An Ideal Legal System for Attracting Foreign Direct Investment?
 Some Theory and Reality" (2000) 15 American University International Law Review 1627 at 1629.

 This paradigm has been criticized as being overly simplistic.
 At least one study of general FDI in Sri Lanka seems to indicate that many of the characteristics related to efficiency and uncertainty were not significant in the minds of foreign investors.
 The study found that the foreign investors viewed the system as both inefficient and uncertain, but that 76% of them would still have invested in Sri Lanka if the had foreknowledge of the system.
-111 It appeared that at least some of the investors were content with their apparent ability to manipulate the domestic system to achieve their ends.
+It appeared that at least some of the investors were content with their apparent ability to manipulate the domestic system to achieve their ends.